marykdb/maryk/core/documentation/properties/types/embeddedObject.md

 ## Examples

-**Example of a Kotlin Embedded Object property definition for use within a Model its PropertyDefinitions**
+**Example of an Embedded Object property definition for use within a Model its PropertyDefinitions**
 ```kotlin
 val address by embedObject(
     index = 1u,